tito-arch/BABC-2/content/posts/data-capture-methods.md

 ![picture of a barcode](/uploads/6561c465492053b519b9dee4f90a4c05.jpg "barcode")

-After capturing the information, barcode scanners link to a host computer or tablet and transmit that information in real time, without additional human intervention.
-This helps retailers automate **data collection** processes and reduce human errors like inventory tracking and processing point-of-sale transactions.
+After grabbing the details, barcode scanners link to a host computer or tablet and transmit that data in real-time, without additional human intervention.
+This helps to automate **data collection** processes and reduce errors like inventory tracking and processing point-of-sale transactions.

-#### Types of barcodes

-##### 1-dimensional (1D) barcodes

-1D barcodes are a series of black and white bars that can store information like a product’s type, size, and color.
-You can find 1D barcodes on the top of universal product codes (**UPCs**) of a product’s packaging.
-This helps track packages through package delivery service providers like UPS, FedEx, the US Postal Service, and Canada Post.

-##### 2-dimensional (2D) barcodes

-2D barcodes are more complex than 1D barcodes.
-They can include more information than just text, like price, inventory levels, and even a product image.
-There are plenty of barcode scanners that support 2D barcodes.
-While not all barcode scanners can read 2D barcodes, Lightspeed Retail POS is compatible with several wireless barcode scanners that support 2D barcodes.

 #### Mark sensing